rustfs/docs.rustfs.com/docs/features/ai/index.md

 ## Core of the AI Ecosystem

 RustFS is the standard for S3-compatible object storage for AI workloads.
 This ubiquity means the entire AI/ML ecosystem integrates with RustFS.
-Don't take our word for it - enter your favorite framework and let Google provide the evidence.
+RustFS is widely supported across the AI/ML ecosystem.

 ![AI Ecosystem Support](images/multi-engine-1.svg)